 Recent research and trends in infant sleep offer valuable insights for parents navigating their baby's sleep patterns.
 Understanding these trends can help you make informed decisions and ensure your baby gets the best possible rest.

 One significant trend is the growing emphasis on responsive parenting.
 This approach encourages parents to be attuned to their baby's cues and respond sensitively to their needs.
 In the context of sleep, this means recognizing signs of tiredness and adjusting sleep routines accordingly.
-For example, if your 3 month old sleeps all day, responsive parenting suggests you consider their individual sleep cues and adjust their daytime activities to promote better sleep.
+As an example, if your 3 month old sleeps all day, responsive parenting suggests you consider their individual sleep cues and adjust their daytime activities to promote better sleep.

 Another trend is the increased awareness of the importance of sleep environment.
 Creating a safe, comfortable, and conducive sleep environment is now recognized as crucial for promoting healthy sleep habits.
 This includes maintaining a consistent room temperature, using blackout curtains to block out light, and ensuring the sleep area is free from hazards.